 Yes, this means three times.
 After removing as much as possible from your new one-income budget, go back through again and review each line item.
 Do we really need that higher cell phone plan?

-Could we do with just one car?
+Could we do with just one car for a while?
 This would not only eliminate a second car payment, but it would reduce your insurance premiums and your gas.
 If you can’t make do with just one car, don’t feel bad!
 What about selling your more expensive car and getting a reliable used car with a much lower payment or no payment at all?

 Could you do better by refinancing your home for a lower interest rate, or downsizing?
 If you’re really wanting to have one parent stay home, this might have to be included in your plan of attack.
 You’re not only going for a smaller monthly payment, you’re looking at lowered property taxes, utility expense and much more associated with owning a home.